iamAnThaiTran/DictionaryApp/README.md

 ## Features

-### 1. Vocabulary Building
+### 1. Modern User Interface:
-- Explore a comprehensive database of English words.
-- View word meanings, examples, and related information.
-- Practice vocabulary through quizzes and exercises.
+- Offers the option for both light and dark modes to cater to users' preferences and usage environments.
+- The light mode reduces eye strain and is suitable for daytime learning, while the dark mode minimizes glare and is convenient for nighttime study.

-### 2. Language Practice Exercises
+### 2. Diversified English Vocabulary:

-- Engage in language practice exercises to enhance your skills.
-- Practice listening, speaking, reading, and writing in English.
-- Receive instant feedback and track your progress.
+### 3. Progress Tracking:

-### 3. Educational Games
+### 4. Educational Games:
-- Play interactive games designed to reinforce language skills.
-- Enjoy a fun and engaging way to learn and practice English.